CMcDonald82/ansible-role-ssl/README.md

 certbot_script: "{{ certbot_package }}"
 ```

 This specifies the package and script name to use.
-Since Certbot uses LetsEncrypt certs, the default values here shouldn't need to be changed unless using another CA that supports the ACME protocol.
+Since Ubuntu uses letsencrypt, Certbot uses LetsEncrypt certs, the default values here shouldn't need to be changed unless using another CA that supports the ACME protocol.

 ```